Odette-International-Ltd/transport-track-and-trace-api/use cases/PhysicalLimitsExceeded.md

 In case the monitored physical limit moves out of acceptable range the mobile app connects to the service providing system and uses the POST command on the /transport-events path without an ID to create an empty event in the target system and receive the unique key for the TransportEvent object.

-Then it sends the data with thr PUT command using the /transport-events/{ident} path.
+Then it sends the data with their PUT command using the /transport-events/{ident} path.

 It is the task of the receiving system to link the event to the referenced shipment and or shipment items.
-The mobile app has to be able to enrich the physical mesure data with these references.
+The mobile app has to be able to enrich the physical measure data with these references.